 by Joy Wang | August 09, 2017

-Not many people can answer the question: “What is gluten anyway?”, even when they rave about the health benefits of living a “gluten free” lifestyle.
+So we've all heard about, but, what is a "gluten-free" diet as healthy as we think?
 In the never-ending debates on which diet works and which doesn’t, the vast majority of consumers just try to eat healthier and ward off digestive issues without feeling confused and lost.
-Let’s try to help understand what gluten is, how it affects your gut health, and why gluten free probiotics can play a role in restoring digestive balance and nutritional nourishment.
+Let’s first talk about what gluten is, how it affects your gut health, and why gluten free probiotics can play such an important role in restoring digestive balance and nutritional nourishment.

 Gluten is actually a type of protein, not starch, and is naturally found in wheat.
 It is also found in barley, malt, rye, bread mixes, meat substitutes, pasta, and commercial oats.